Who Accepts Bitcoin as Payment?

 While not a lot of places accept Bitcoin directly, it’s clear to see that the adoption of Bitcoin as a payment method is increasing with each year.

-So while we still have a long way to go until companies will accept Bitcoin directly and not through payment processors or Bitcoin debit cards, you can find big brands like Microsoft ,Expedia and Overstock that have already taken a step in the right direction.
+So while we still have a long way to go until companies will accept Bitcoin directly and not through payment processors or Bitcoin debit cards, you can find big brands like Microsoft, AT&T, and Overstock that have already taken a step in the right direction.

 Do you know of any business that accepts bitcoin as payment and is not listed on this page?
 Feel free to share it in the comment section below.